cloudfoundry/cf-for-k8s/docs/deploy.md

    ```bash
    $ cf push diego-docker-app -o cloudfoundry/diego-docker-app
    ```
    Note that the above command will return an error but the app is successfully pushed to CF and is routable via Http.
-The reason the command fails is due to missing logging component, which we, the Release Integration, are working with the Logging team to integrate into CF4K8s
+The reason the command fails is due to a missing logging component, which we, the Release Integration, are working with the Logging team to integrate into CF4K8s

 1. Validate the app is reachable
    ```bash